Charitable choice

 Charitable choice refers to direct United States government funding of religious organizations to provide social services.

 Created in 1996, charitable choice allows government officials to purchase services from religious providers using Temporary Assistance for Needy Families (TANF), Welfare-to-Work, and Community Services Block Grant (CSBG) funds.
 In late 2000, charitable choice was included in the Substance Abuse and Mental Health Services Administration’s (SAMHSA) block grant.

 Principles

 Charitable Choice has gained support from policymakers due to its unique approach to social services.
-In this faith-based model or the so-called holistic relief (also known as whole person ministry), a religious organization addresses the needs of the poor both on the material and spiritual levels.
-The element of faith in the social service framework does not necessarily mean a focus on specific religious program or initiatives based on a specific religious denomination.
+In this faith-based model or the so-called holistic relief (also known as whole-person ministry), a religious organization addresses the needs of the poor both on the material and spiritual levels.
+The element of faith in the social service framework does not necessarily mean a focus on specific religious programs or initiatives based on a specific religious denomination.
 Proponents of the concept explain that instead, it pertains to a broad religious framework wherein all religious forms are included in providing social support.

 According to the Department of Health and Human Services, Charitable Choice rests on four major principles: